alb-i986/selenium-tinafw/README.md

 For a start, please see:
  - the sample provided in the [package _sample_](https://github.com/alb-i986/selenium-tinafw/tree/master/src/main/java/me/alb_i986/selenium/tinafw/sample/), containing a small but full working example of use
  - https://github.com/alb-i986/selenium-forbes-sample/ (might currently be out of date, please bear with me)

+### Configuration
+Under `src/main/resources/` you can find the config file `selenium-tinafw.default.properties`.

+Copy it to your project, under a 'resources' directory, customize it as per your needs, and add it to your VCS.
+Besides, you can have another config file, which you must name `selenium-tinafw.custom.properties`, which you should _not_ version, in which you can override any property defined in the defaults file.

 ## Design goals